-Typically, due to high mortgage interest rates, the advantages of setting up a limited company for BTL properties tends to be more beneficial to those on the higher income bracket or landlords with a large property portfolios.
+Typically, due to high mortgage interest rates, the advantages of setting up a limited company for BTL properties tend to be more beneficial to those in a higher income bracket or landlords with large property portfolios.
 It’s always vital to speak to an expert tax advisor before making a decision.

 The impact on landlords will be significant due to the expected rise in interest rates once their fixed interest rate period comes to an end.

-Post pandemic lifestyle for many UK citizens has seen significant changes in the way people live and work.
-Priorities in what buyers are looking for has shifted with many continuing to work from home on a full time or part time basis.
+Post-pandemic lifestyles for many UK citizens have seen significant changes in the way people live and work.
+Priorities in what buyers are looking for have shifted, with many continuing to work from home on a full-time or part-time basis.
 There has been a marked increase in people moving out of big cities and opting to buy homes in towns and villages, making it important for landlords to do the relevant research and ensure that they are investing in the right areas.

-As a limited company you are required to maintain up to date financial records which must be filed at the end of each financial year.
+As a limited company, you are required to maintain up-to-date financial records, which must be filed at the end of each financial year.
 Company accounts and an annual tax return must be sent to Companies House together with the landlord’s usual annual self-assessment.
-A disadvantage of this is that it will almost certainly result in increased accountancy costs.
+A disadvantage of this is that it will almost certainly result in increased accounting costs.

-It is important for landlords to know what their future plans are in regard to their rental properties.
-If they intend to pass on the property ownership to a family member then it is better to form a limited company as it makes the process simpler and more tax efficient.
+It is important for landlords to know what their future plans are with regard to their rental properties.
+If they intend to pass on property ownership to a family member, then it is better to form a limited company, as it makes the process simpler and more tax-efficient.

-Typically mortgages rates for limited companies tend to be higher than those taken out by individual buyers.
-Despite this, there are specialist lenders that provide competitive rate mortgages which are best accessed through a whole-of-market broker.
+Typically, mortgage rates for limited companies tend to be higher than those taken out by individual buyers.
+Despite this, there are specialist lenders that provide competitive-rate mortgages, which are best accessed through a whole-of-market broker.

-It is important to note that the criteria for a limited company mortgage requires the business to be set up in one of the following ways:
+It is important to note that the criteria for a limited company mortgage require the business to be set up in one of the following ways:

-- Trading Company – usually a business already in existence which is planning to increase their assets by investing in buy-to-let property.
+A trading company is usually a business already in existence that is planning to increase its assets by investing in buy-to-let property.

-- Special Payment Vehicle – a SPV is a company set up for the express purpose of purchasing and managing buy-to-let properties.
+Special Payment Vehicle: a company set up for the express purpose of purchasing and managing buy-to-let properties.

-Taking all the above into account will help landlord’s make the important decision as to whether it more or less advantageous to set up a limited liability company to manage buy-to-let properties.
+Taking all the above into account will help landlords make the important decision of whether it is more or less advantageous to set up a limited liability company to manage buy-to-let properties.
 Employing the services of a tax expert and an experienced property broker will significantly increase the chances of making the right decision.